Our Focus

 18F-PI-2620 – Tau Imaging

 Abnormal accumulation of misfolded tau protein underlies several neurodegenerative diseases and is associated with various clinical syndromes.
 In addition to Alzheimer's disease (AD), several neurodegenerative disorders have been described in which the deposition of tau aggregates is a dominant pathology.
-These include atypical Parkinson's syndromes such as progressive supranuclear palsy (PSP) and corticobasal syndrome (CBS), chronic traumatic encephalopathy, or some variants of frontotemporal lobar degeneration or subtypes of frontotemporal dementia.
+These include atypical Parkinson's syndromes such as progressive supranuclear palsy (PSP) and corticobasal syndrome (CBS), chronic traumatic encephalopathy, and some variants of frontotemporal lobar degeneration or subtypes of frontotemporal dementia.

 Pl-2620 is a small molecule designed for binding and PET imaging of aggregated tau protein in the human brain.
 This innovative and differentiated diagnostic tool is available to physicians and patients worldwide and can already be used as an investigational tracer in research studies with tauopathy patients.